How to kill bamboo and stop it causing damage to your home and garden

 Cutting canes back won't get rid of bamboo but removing them will mean that it's easier for you to see the area you're dealing with and start digging up the roots.
 Cut canes can be left to dry and used as plant supports in your garden.

 Regular pruning is good practice for controlling bamboo plants to prevent them from becoming invasive and needing to be removed.
-"Prune the rhizomes twice a year to keep the plant in check, even if you have installed a vertical barrier," says Fiona Jenkins.
+It's advised you prune the rhizomes twice a year to keep the plant in check.

 Shop handy bamboo cutting tools